webpy/webpy.github.com/cookbook/storeupload/index.md

 * See [fileupload](/fileupload).
 * Don't put the file in a folder that is executable without any check of the extension and type of file.
+* Actually, we need to open the fout file object in mode "wb"(in windows), ie. write binary mode, otherwise the image uploaded is broken.